douglaslassance/shaker-example/README.md

 ## Support

-Send me a message via GitHub.
+Send me a message via GitHub for any question.
 If things become too intense I may consider using GitHub issues.

 ## Contribution

 Feel free to message me if you have feature ideas or simply want to port the plugin to a newer version of the engine.
-I will make you a contributor.
+I'll simply add you as a contributor.